 We're not the only ones thinking this way either.
 The recent launch of the Mpesa Global card with Visa underscores how quickly international players are waking up to the need for interoperability.
 We are now at the point where the dream of every mobile money user having a card attached to their mobile moneyaccounts is a feasible reality.
 In order for our continent to achieve the potential of the fintech revolution, mobile money needs to keep evolving and interoperability is key to that.

-Switzerland's effort at maintaining peace in the West African sub-Region for the 2022- 24 period and Switzerland for the 2023-24 period.
+for the 2022- 24 period and Switzerland for the 2023-24 period.
 In May 2021, Ghana received the highest number of votes, cementing Ghana's high standing in the community of nations.